 Tips for Success & Pro Tips

-Start by treating content operations as a production system: define predictable inputs, remove bottlenecks, and measure quality at every handoff.
+Treat your content operations like a production system from the start.
+Define clear inputs, remove bottlenecks, and check quality at every step.
 Automate routine tasks, enforce clear naming and version control, and present results with uncertainty built into reporting so stakeholders make better decisions.

 Prerequisites